SMA6 and Embedded 3D Printing for Multi-Material Ceramics

 What are the practical size limitations?

 Feature size depends on nozzle diameter and matrix rheology.
-The study achieved filament diameters from 70-260 μm after sintering, with wall thicknesses between microchannels reduced to 50 μm.
-Finer features may be possible with smaller nozzles and optimized gel formulations.
+In the study, post-sinter filament diameters were ~70–260 µm, with microchannel walls ~50 µm at ~0.5 mm spacing.
+Finer features may be possible with smaller nozzles and tailored gel formulations.

 Take the Next Step